What is an Inductive Sensor?

 Solenoid type inductive sensor

-In practice, two identical sensor coils often share one armature to form a differential self-inductance sensor, and the electrical parameters and geometric dimensions of the two coils are exactly the same.
+In practice, two identical sensor coils often share one armature to form a differential self-inductance sensor, with both coils having identical electrical parameters and geometric dimensions.

-This structure can not only improve linearity and sensitivity but also compensate for the influence of temperature change and power supply frequency change, to reduce the error caused by external influence.
+This differential structure not only improves linearity and sensitivity but also compensates for the influence of temperature changes and power supply frequency variations, thereby reducing errors caused by external factors and providing superior performance.

 (a) Variable air gap type; (b) Variable-area type; (c) Solenoid type differential self-inductance sensor